0xSero/partisia-docs/docs/pbc-as-second-layer.md

 As the name implies, the compressed encoding compresses the points, so they can be represented in fewer bytes.

-PBC saves the public keys in compressed encoding in its state, but Ethereum expects the input of the hash function to be uncompressed when deriving the address.

-So before we can correctly derive the addresses from the public keys from PBC, they should first be converted to an uncompressed 64 bytes encoding.
+When using PBC, public keys are saved in compressed encoding to optimize storage usage.
+However, when deriving the address from the public keys, Ethereum expects them to be in uncompressed format.
+Therefore, before deriving the addresses, the compressed public keys from PBC must be converted to an uncompressed 64-byte encoding.
+This conversion will ensure that Ethereum can derive the address from the public key.

 #### Signatures

-Finally, in order to be able to verify data signed by the ZK computation nodes, we need to ensure the signatures are on a format that Ethereum can decode.
+Finally, in order to be able to verify data signed by the ZK computation nodes, we need to ensure the signatures are on a format which Ethereum can decode.

 Recall that Ethereum and PBC uses ECC and specifically the Elliptic Curve Digital Signature Algorithm (ECDSA), when signing messages.